Tuk Tuk, Laos

 Meet the team

 Our core team comprises 13 full-time staff spread across Khiri Travel Laos’ offices in Vientiane, Luang Prabang, and Pakse.
 The vast majority of our team members are Lao with one American and one Dutch in the mix.
 Other than Lao, our team members can speak Thai, English, Dutch, German and Russian.

 This Laos team is composed of many long-term staff members that have developed great relationships from close cooperation with other people throughout the country.

-Jason Rolan, our American Sales Manager, considers Laos his home after living and working here for over a decade.
-Tourism is a wonderful opportunity for learning and personal growth, Jason believes, and it can all be done in a way that benefits the people living in the places our travelers visit.
+Katai Nengnakhone, our Sales Manager, has been working in tourism over a decade.
+Tourism is a wonderful opportunity for learning and personal growth, Katai believes, and it can all be done in a way that benefits the people living in the places our travelers visit.
 Read more about Katai at our Vientiane office.